 Racecraft – the art and science of passing, being passed, managing race starts – is a whole topic in itself.
 But some basics are:

 - When passing or being passed, your goal is to lose as little time as possible.
-Sometimes, while being passed for example, you’re better off to ease up just a little – at the right time – to let the other car go by so you’re not entering a corner side-by-side.
-When you’re side-by-side, you’re slowing yourself down; if you breathe the throttle just a little before the brake zone, the other car will get by you and you’ll be able to follow it through without losing much time.
+Sometimes, while being passed, for example, you’re better off to ease up just a little – at the right time – to let the other car go by so you’re not entering a corner side-by-side.
+When you’re side-by-side, you’re slowing yourself down; if you breathe the throttle just a little before the braking zone, the other car will get by you and you’ll be able to follow it through without losing much time.

 - If a driver passes you, don’t take it personally.
 Regroup as quickly as possible, and focus on turning your fastest lap times.
 Who knows?
 Maybe you’ll be able to pass that car back later.

 At the end of your first race event, you want people around you to think, “He/she is a smart driver.
 Fast, consistent, and someone whom I’d be comfortable racing wheel-to-wheel against.”